-With the Texas Tone® D5e, you get a highly portable 12 Watt combo amp that can get that sweet and creamy tube crunch, perfect for Indie, blues, country, pop, and rock, whether on stage, in the studio, or at home.
-It loves to be played wide open, controlled by the guitarist hands!
+With the Texas Tone® D5e, you get a highly portable 12-Watt combo amp that can get that sweet and creamy tube crunch, perfect for Indie, blues, country, pop, and rock, whether on stage, in the studio, or at home.
+It loves to be played wide open, controlled by the guitarist's hands!

 Notes: